 U- USE WHAT YOU LEARN.

 Try to implement it right away.
 Commit yourself to the advice you’ve been given.
+PRACTICE the new habits you want to build.
 USE this new method of communication, or tantrum-stopping, or approach to meal-planning.

 Don’t fall back into old habits and patterns.
 Use what you’ve been given!

 Ask yourself— has this been fruitful?
 What has come from following this advice?
 Overseas, we would ask ourselves, “is my method getting me to where I can communicate better in this/that situation?”

 In your life, you should be asking yourself questions like,

 - Are we communicating with each other more clearly than we were before we started meeting with the pastor?